medvedevgroup/SibeliaZ/README.md

 	sibeliaz genome1.fa genome2.fa

-The alignment will be reported relative to the sequence ids, so all the input sequences should have a unique id in the fasta header.
+The alignment will be reported relative to the sequence ids, so all the input sequences should have a unique id in the FASTA header.
 By default, the output will be written in the directory "sibeliaz_out" in the current working directory.
-It will contain a GFF file "blocks_coords.gff" containing coordinates of the found blocks, and file "alignment.maf" with the actual alignment.
+It will contain a GFF file "blocks_coords.gff" containing coordinates of the found blocks, and a file "alignment.maf" with the actual alignment.
 The subdirectory "examples" contains an example of running SibeliaZ and the output it produces.
 Running SibeliaZ on this example should require less than 5 minutes on a typical machine.
-SibeliaZ has several parameters that affect the accuracy and performance, they are described below.
+SibeliaZ has several parameters that affect the accuracy and performance; they are described below.

 Building synteny blocks
 =======================
 You can also construct longer synteny blocks required for certain analyses.
-By default, sibeliaz also installs program [maf2synteny](https://github.com/fenderglass/maf2synteny) written by [Mikhail Kolmogorov](https://github.com/fenderglass).
+By default, sibeliaz also installs the program [maf2synteny](https://github.com/fenderglass/maf2synteny) written by [Mikhail Kolmogorov](https://github.com/fenderglass).
 If you already have output of SibeliaZ, you can run maf2synteny on it:

 	maf2synteny <GFF or MAF file created by SibeliaZ>

-Otherwise, it is best to run sibeliaz without the alignment step saving time and memory:
+Otherwise, it is best to run sibeliaz without the alignment step, saving time and memory:

 	sibeliaz -n <output_directory>